Gabriel Mendez

-Gabriel Mendez (born 12 March 1973) is a former Australian association football player.
+Gabriel Mendez (born 12 March 1973) is a former Australian association football player, who attended Patrician Brothers' College, Fairfield.

 An attacking midfielder, the much-travelled Mendez is a former player of Admira Wacker and Notts County in Europe and for Malaysian side Kedah FA.
 He is also a former Australia national football team player from 1994 to 2000.

 An unexpected playing return with St Columba's Castle Hill in 2013 ended prematurely, with a hamstring injury curtailing an initially bright performance.

 His daughter Seone Mendez is a tennis player and his son Gian Mendez is a professional footballer.